mk-fg/convergence/README.md

      instead of running a separate check (and e.g. connection) for each one of them.

+   - "bind" option for perspective verifier to use for special routing - e.g. through some tunnel or tor/i2p network.

    - TODO: Add option to serve bundle for browsers at some URL.

    - TODO: Statistics on queries.